mulesoft-consulting/jwt-module/README.md

 + JWT:FILE_NOT_FOUND
     + If the path to the `PKCS#8 Key File` does not resolve to an existing file
 + JWT:INVALID_KEY
-    + If the algorithm selected and the private key identified do not align
+    + If the algorithm selected and the private key identified do not align, or the private key is not [appropriately formatted](#Notes)
 + JWT:IO_ERROR
     + If some other error occurs during the process of reading the `PKCS #8 Key File`